Vaikom Muhammad Basheer: Works

 Ntuppuppakkoranendarnnu ("My Gran'dad 'ad an Elephant", 1951) is a fierce attack on the superstitious practices that existed among Muslims.
 Its protagonist is Kunjupathumma, a naive, innocent and illiterate village belle.
 She falls in love with an educated, progressive, city-bred man, Nisaar Ahamed.
 Illiteracy is fertile soil for superstitions, and the novel is about education enlightening people and making them shed age-old conventions.
 Velichathinentoru Velicham (a crude translation can be "What a bright brightness!") one of the most quoted Basheer phrases occurs in Ntuppuppaakkoraanaendaarnnu.
 People boast of the glory of days past, their "grandfather's elephants", but that is just a ploy to hide their shortcomings.
 The book was later translated into English by R. E. Asher.

 His next novel was Pathummayude Aadu, an autobiographical work published in 1959, featuring mostly his family members.
 The book tells the story of everyday life in a Muslim family.
 Mathilukal (Walls) deals with prison life in the pre-independence days.
 It is a novel of sad irony set against a turbulent political backdrop.
 The novelist falls in love with a woman sentenced for life who is separated from him by insurmountable walls.
 They exchange love-promises standing on two sides of a wall, only to be separated without even being able to say good-bye.
 Before he "met" Naraayani, the loneliness and restrictions of prison life was killing Basheer; but when the orders for his release arrive he loudly protests, "Who needs freedom?
 Outside is an even bigger jail."
 The novel was later made into a film with same name by Adoor Gopalakrishnan with Mammootty playing Basheer.

 Sthalathe Pradhana Divyan, Anavariyum Ponkurishum, Mucheettukalikkarante Makal and Ettukali Mammoonju featured the life of real life characters in his native village of Thalayolaparambu (regarded as Sthalam in these works).
 Perch, a Chennai based theatre, has adapted portions from Premalekhanam and Mucheettukalikkarante Makal as a drama under the title, The Moonshine and the Sky Toffee.

-Trivia
+Personal life

 Fabi Basheer published his memoirs, Basheerinte Ediye, which details her life with her husband.